Research reports

 • Bellringer, M., Abbott, M., Williams, M., & Gao, W. (2008).
 Problem gambling - Pacific Islands families longitudinal study.
 [Download report]

-The Pacific Islands Families (PIF) has followed a cohort of Pacific children since the year 2000.
-The purpose of this prospective study is to determine the pathways leading to optimal health, development and social outcomes for Pacific children and their families.
-The Centre for Pacific Health and Development Research (CPHDR) is leading this project.
-In 2006, 2009, 2014 and 2017 significant gambling questions were added to the study, obtained from mothers and fathers in 2006, mothers and children in 2009 and 2014, and youth in 2017.
+The Pacific Islands Families (PIF) study has followed a cohort of Pacific people who were born in Middlemore Hospital, Auckland, in the year 2000.
+The purpose of this longitudinal study was to determine the pathways leading to optimal health, development, and social outcomes for Pacific children and their families, and to understand how early life experiences and choices can affect later adult health and behaviours.
+The AUT Pacific Health Research Centre is leading this project.
+In 2006, 2009, 2014, 2017 and 2022, gambling questions were added to the study questionnaire.
+Data were obtained from mothers and fathers in 2006, mothers and children in 2009 and 2014, youth in 2017, and young adults in 2022.
 The Ministry of Health funded the substantial gambling element in each year.

 Exploration of the impact of gambling and problem gambling on Pacific families and communities in New Zealand